William Wickham (civil servant): Magistrate

 From 1790 to 1794, Wickham was a commissioner of bankrupts.
-Following the passing of the Middlesex Justices Act of 1792, Wickham was appointed in 1793 as one of the new stipendiary magistrates.
-In this position he began to undertake secret work for the Government, at the behest of Lord Grenville, the then Foreign Secretary.
-This was at a time when the French Revolution was causing great concern to the British political establishment, and powers were given to magistrates under the 1793 Aliens Act.
+Following the passing of the Middlesex Justices Act 1792 (32 Geo.
+3. c.
+53), Wickham was appointed in 1793 as one of the new stipendiary magistrates.
+In this position he began to undertake secret work for the government, at the behest of Lord Grenville, the then Foreign Secretary.
+This was at a time when the French Revolution was causing great concern to the British political establishment, and powers were given to magistrates under the Aliens Act 1793.

 An early action taken by Wickham in his new post was the infiltration of the radical London Corresponding Society, leading to the arrest and trial for treason of its leaders.
-Despite the apparent failure of his spies to uncover anything incriminating amidst the society's meetings and papers or to entrap the members in sedition, treason, or other crimes, Wickham was made 'superintendent of aliens' in 1794 by the then Home Secretary, the Duke of Portland.
+Despite the apparent failure of his spies to uncover anything incriminating amidst the society's meetings and papers or to entrap the members in sedition, treason, or other crimes, Wickham was made "superintendent of aliens" in 1794 by the then Home Secretary, the Duke of Portland.

 Intelligence activities

 Because of his knowledge of Switzerland, Grenville sent Wickham to that country in 1794 as assistant to the British ambassador.
 A year later he was named chargé d'affaires when the ambassador took extended leave, and then appointed ambassador in his own right.
 His unofficial duties were to liaise with French opponents of the Revolution.
-By 1795, England was openly combating the French revolutionaries who had usurped and beheaded King Louis XVI and his Queen, Marie Antoinette.
+By 1795, England was openly combating the French revolutionaries who had usurped and beheaded King Louis XVI and Queen Marie Antoinette.
 Wickham established a spy network in Switzerland, southern Germany and in France and negotiated with French Royalists and others, supporting amongst other initiatives the disastrous rising in la Vendée.

-Wickham strengthened the British intelligence system by emphasising the centrality of the intelligence cycle - query, collection, collation, analysis and dissemination - and the need for an all-source centre of intelligence.
+Wickham strengthened the British intelligence system by emphasising the centrality of the intelligence cycle – query, collection, collation, analysis and dissemination – and the need for an all-source centre of intelligence.
+Even so, British intelligence would remain fragmented, partly because the threat of insurrection in Ireland (possibly with French support) remained a primary concern.
+This would remain the case until the creation of the modern British intelligence system in the early 1900s.

-The government secretly funded Wickham with a substantial budget for his objects.
-A good deal of this was spent in a complex plot to bring French revolutionary general Charles Pichegru, over to the ranks of Louis Joseph, Prince of Condé who maintained an army on the Rhine.
+Nevertheless, the government secretly funded Wickham with a substantial budget for his activities, and he enjoyed considerable freedom with which to operate.
+A good deal of this was spent in a complex plot to bring French revolutionary general Charles Pichegru over to the ranks of Louis Joseph, Prince of Condé, who maintained an army on the Rhine.
 Wickham advanced £8,000 to feed and supply Pichegru's troops; however, Pichegru vacillated and the initiative failed.
 Wickham also reported on French troop positions, armaments and operations.
 French spies, however, learned of his network, and France pressured Swiss authorities to expel him.